 During the physical move, take extra care with your tech.
 Back up all critical data before anything gets unplugged.
 Pack servers, computers, and other hardware securely, and label everything clearly.
 Once you’re in the new space, one of the first priorities should be to test every piece of equipment, from the internet connection to the printers, to make sure your team can hit the ground running without any technical hiccups.

-Common Office Move Mistakes to Avoid
+4 Common Office Move Mistakes (and How to Avoid Them)

 An office move is a massive project with a lot of moving parts—literally.
 While having a solid plan is your best defense, knowing what not to do is just as important.
 Even the most detailed checklist can get derailed by a few common, but costly, mistakes.
 Think of this as your guide to sidestepping the classic blunders that can turn an exciting new chapter into a logistical nightmare.